bedrocklinux/bedrocklinux-website/markdown/1.0alpha3/troubleshooting.md

 3. Some programs seem to try to read libraries which the proprietary nvidia driver altered.
 If the program is installed in the same client as the nvidia driver, this works fine.
 However, if the program is in a different client which the nvidia driver did not alter the userland, it may or may not work.
-In theory, it *might* be possible to either share the nvidia userland changes across clients or install the nvidia driver into every client which wants to run such a program (even if the client does not provide xorg), but thus far the Bedrock Linux developer has not managed to get this to work consistently.
+However, you should be able to simply install xorg followed by the userland component of the nvidia driver in that client to ensure it does in fact work.

 Other things to looko out for are:

-- You should ensure the directory containing the kernel modules (historically `/lib/modules`, although there is a push to move it to `/usr/lib/modules`) is either shared or copied into at least the client(s) which run X11/xinit/startx.

 - You should ensure nouveau is not enabled.
 Bedrock currently does not have any system in place to manage kernel module loading.
 If you compiled your kernel